 In November 2017, City Council approved the conceptual plan based on community input collected through a series of public meetings.
 This plan aimed to address traffic speeds with speed humps and narrower lane widths, and to improve walking and bicycling experiences on Harriet Avenue by increasing vehicle/pedestrian separation, reducing crossing distances, improving visibility, and raising motorist awareness.

 Project improvements include a pedestrian hybrid beacon on Harriet Avenue and McCoy Avenue, speed humps, spot island bulb-outs, buffered bike lanes, green bikelanes at conflict points at McCoy Avenue and Elam Avenue, widened sidewalk at San Tomas Aquino Creek, and the upgrade of ADA curb ramps to compliance.

 This project is partially federally grant funded by the Highway Safety Improvement Program (HSIP).
 The purpose of the HSIP program is to achieve a significant reduction in traffic fatalities and serious injuries on all public roads.
 This project is eligible for HSIP funding because the project scope proposes to provide safety improvements along the corridor.

-Wattis Construction has completed the installation of underground electrical work, ADA curb ramps, speed humps, sidewalk improvements, traffic spot islands, bicycle lanes, slurry seal and striping on Harriet Avenue.
+Wattis Construction has completed the installation of the HAWK System, ADA curb ramps, speed humps, sidewalk improvements, traffic spot islands, bicycle lanes, slurry seal and striping on Harriet Avenue.

-Project Update (October 2019 Mailer) - General information regarding the project status and upcoming City of San Jose Sanitary Improvement Project.
+Project Update - General information regarding the project status and upcoming City of San Jose Sanitary Improvement Project.

 Resolution 12370 - Approving Plans and Specifications, Authorizing Advertisement of Bids, Authorizing the Public works Director to Award the Contract and Other Associated Actions for Harriett Avenue Traffic Calming Project 18NN.